A Seattle-area school was closed for cleaning after a staff member's relative was tested for coronavirus - KTVZ

 “Though this closure is not necessary from a public health point of view, we know that school districts act out of extra special caution when they are protecting children,” health officials said in a news release.
 “And the school knows its community best and is in charge of making decisions about the school.”

-The current risk of coronavirus to Washingtonians remains low, the news release said.
+The risk of coronavirus to people of Washington remains low, the news release said.

 But at least one parent is happy the school took the extra step.
 According to CNN affiliate KOMO, Jen Pirak, whose 16-year-old daughter goes to Bothell High School, was glad officials were making sure the school was safe.